Business Case Excellence: The 12 Key Components

 months divided by 15 months = 20%.)

 - For projects needing 2+ person-years of development, build a business case.
 (6 months divided by 30 months = 20%.)

 To understand how the business case fits into a broader innovation process, check out our key reference, New Product Blueprinting.
 If you’d like to receive a free sample of a market case, just contact us.
 And if you want to make your life really easy, check out Blueprinter software.
 This software automatically generates a market case after the team follows a proven road map for the front end of innovation.

-To receive a free sample of a Market Case, contact us.
+Download a free sample of a Market Case.

 I wish you great success in your business cases… your value propositions… and your profitable, sustainable organic growth!